muk0644/california-housing-price-predictor/README.md

 </div>

-> **A production-ready machine learning system** for predicting median house values in California districts.
-Built with scikit-learn, this project demonstrates industry best practices in data preprocessing, feature engineering, model training, hyperparameter optimization, and statistical evaluation using the California Housing dataset (1990 Census).
+> **A comprehensive machine learning project** for predicting median house values in California districts.
+Built with scikit-learn, this project demonstrates best practices in data preprocessing, feature engineering, model training, hyperparameter optimization, and statistical evaluation using the California Housing dataset (1990 Census).

 ---